The Mystery of Natalie Wood: Part 1

 While in high school, 15-year-old Natalie falls in love with classmate Jimmy Williams (Jason Smith), and starts to rebel against her mother.
 Afraid that Natalie will get pregnant, Maria manipulates Natalie into breaking up with Jimmy.
 Jimmy shoots himself in a suicide attempt.
 Heartbroken, Natalie severs all ties with her mother.
 By the mid-1950s, she (Waddell) and her friend Margaret O'Brien (Sophie Mentis) decide that Natalie should play the female lead in Rebel Without a Cause opposite James Dean (Nick Carpenter).
 In order to get the role, she allows herself to be seduced by director Nicholas Ray (Robert Taylor).
 Ray does not cast her initially, but her involvement in a car accident caused by Dennis Hopper (Jarrod Dean), changes his mind.
 Simultaneously, she auditions for director Roy Tremaine (Andy Rodoreda) to please her mother; he rapes her.
 Fearful for her career, she does not report the crime.
 She focuses on Rebel, which is a great success.
 Natalie achieves stardom and becomes romantically involved with many Hollywood men.
 Worried about her many boyfriends, Maria arranges a date with Robert Wagner (Michael Weatherly), an actor whom Natalie has adored since she was a child.

 Shortly before they are married, Natalie promises her mother that she will not have children with Robert, even though she wants to do so.
 By 1959, she distances herself from Robert and regularly meets with a therapist to discuss her troubled childhood and her frustrated desire for motherhood.
 Meanwhile, she works on Splendor in the Grass in New York City with Elia Kazan (Christopher Pate).
 The film requires nudity, and she becomes upset when her malformed wrist is exposed for the first time.
 Another scene requires her to swim, forcing her to confront a traumatizing fear of drowning instilled in her by her mother.
 She eventually overcomes her fear and celebrates with her co-star Warren Beatty (Matthew Settle).
 Wagner becomes jealous of her interaction with other men.
 While filming West Side Story, Robert announces that he wants a divorce because he never sees Natalie anymore; he is also jealous of her rise to stardom.

 Part 2

 The film continues to reflect on her marriage with Robert Wagner, as well as her relationship with Warren Beatty.
 Natalie's nightmare of drowning comes true, when in 1981 she falls off a boat and drowns in the freezing water.

 Cast

-Robert Wagner would later go on to play Anthony DiNozzo, Sr., the father of Michael Weatherly's character, on NCIS.